blackgateproject/blockchain-contracts/README.md

 Note: Both `npm run deploy` and `npm run interact` are set in the `package.json`.
 You can also run your files directly, for example: `npx hardhat deploy-zksync --script deploy.ts`

+#### Run this command to compile + deploy

+`npm run clean; npm run compile; npm run deploy`

+To change the deployment network or the script to execute, modify the command strings in package.json.
+If changing the deployment network make sure to modify the default network in `hardhat.config.ts` as well.

 ### Environment Settings

 To keep private keys safe, this project pulls in environment variables from `.env` files.
 Primarily, it fetches the wallet's private key.